Administrative details of CS115/MAS115

 How to succeed in the course

-Prepare to spend at least 10 hours on assignments and class preparation every week.
+Prepare to spend at least 8 hours outside class every week.

 Attend all lectures, quit all social media while in class.

-Read the assigned material and slides BEFORE attempting to do the quiz or the assignment.
+Read the assigned material and slides BEFORE class.

-Read assignment description immediately, start thinking about it ASAP, not 1-2 days before it is due!
+Read assignment description immediately and carefully, start thinking about it ASAP.

 Start assignments early, be prepared to make mistakes.